hablar en español

 NOTE ABOUT FOODS IN OUR CLASSROOMS, AT CLASS CELEBRATIONS, AND MORE:

-Templeton Elementary School is regularly looking at ways to keep our students safe.
-We currently have multiple students in all our grade levels at our school with life threatening allergies and food related illnesses.
-While we certainly appreciate the intent of families bringing in outside food to share with the class, we do not want to put any student in potential danger by exposing him or her to outside foods.
+Templeton Elementary School is regularly looking at ways to keep our students safe and compliant with the Wellness Policy.
+We currently have multiple students in all grade levels at our school with life threatening allergies and food related illnesses.
+While we certainly appreciate the intent of families bringing in outside food to share with the class, we do not want to put any student in potential danger by exposing him or her to allergens.

 To keep our kids safe, we are continuing the following protocols for foods brought into classes to share with others: